Alexander-Worley/the-probability-of-art-and-music/README.md

 * After my initial ideas were mostly working, I wanted to take it one step further.
 * For the music part specifically, picking random notes doesn’t make for very appealing music – especially when multiple distributions are being used at once.
-* Introducing: Bayesian Reasoning\!
+* Introducing: Bayesian Reasoning!
 In music theory, you can generally predict what notes will come next in a song given the previous notes.
-* As such, I wanted to devise a system in which (instead of pulling random notes from the distributions), the notes would instead be chosen based on the previous notes\!
+* As such, I wanted to devise a system in which (instead of pulling random notes from the distributions), the notes would instead be chosen based on the previous notes!

 ## What I would add if I had more time: